jasgrewal/cancerscope/README.md

 ## License
 cancerscope is distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.

+## Feature requests
+If you wished outputs were slightly (or significantly) easier to use, or want to see additional options for customizing the output, please open up a GitHub issue [here](https://github.com/jasgrewal/cancerscope/issues).

 ## Issues
 If you encounter any problems, please contact the developer and provide detailed error logs and description [here](https://github.com/jasgrewal/cancerscope/issues).